-The Pre-Residency sets you up for a successful and rigorous classroom experience* during the Residency phase: a one-week long session that provides a dynamic environment for discovery and collaboration with classmates, faculty and leading subject matter experts from a range of disciplines.
+The Pre-Residency sets you up for a successful and rigorous classroom experience* during the Residency phase: a five-day long session that provides a dynamic environment for discovery and collaboration with classmates, faculty and leading subject matter experts from a range of disciplines.
 Guest speakers, leading authorities, and expert practitioners lead discussions at the intersection of business, policy and strategy.
 The networking opportunities abound and you leave prepared to complete the next phase of the semester.
 A link to the residential program dates can be found under our Program Overview.

 After heading home from campus,* the Post-Residency phase allows you to synthesize and apply the key concepts learned throughout the course and semester.
 Building off of the Pre-Residency and Residency phases, the online webinars and assigned deliverables – in the form of case studies, labs, written essays, and/or group projects – allow you to implement what you have learned and prepare for a leadership role within the complex and ever growing world of cybersecurity.